jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.5.3 (2026/08/17) =
+* Update: PHP 8.1 is now the minimum required version.
+* Add: Reworked dashboard with a plugin board view, AI site analysis and a bounded speed test.
+* Add: Border and hover options in the Design Tool.
+* Add: Preview mode indicator for gallery blocks in the post editor.
+* Fix: The `wp_get_attachment_image_attributes` filter now applies to infinite scroll and collections.

 = 5.5.2 (2026/07/30) =
 * Add: Real Media Library support for galleries and collections, including as a Dynamic type in the Gallery Manager.